microsoft/PubSec-Info-Assistant/docs/deployment/client_credentials_flow.md

 > :warning: **Important Note**: Executing the instructions in this document will modify the authentication mechanism of the API to expect a token.
 This change will cause the out-of-the-box UI, included in the app service, to receive a 401 Unauthorized error on page load as it does not include the required token in its requests.
 Please ensure you have a strategy to handle this change in your UI before proceeding.

-The below directions are showing how to accomplish via portal but most of which could be implemented in existing IaC through Bicep.
+The below directions are showing how to accomplish via portal but most of which could be implemented in existing IaC through Terraform.

 ## Update App Registration